“Wait a second!” Vestria shouted. “You just hold up right there!”

-Sionis offered him a sly grin.
+He offered her a sly grin.
 “This is where the story gets… interesting.”

-The Loremaster, realizing there was more to hear, grabbed his quill once more…
+Vestria, realizing there was more to hear, activated the mechanical quill once more…

 That night in the cave, that was the night I was meant to die.
 I should have been incinerated by the magical energies that I released.
 It was awe-inspiring, and I have heard that most of the survivors escaped thanks to our efforts down there.

 Instead of burning up in fire as I had expected, however, I simply… vanished.

 I found myself in a bright white existence.
 My body was weightless, and I thought for a moment that maybe I had reached the afterlife, to be embraced by the Luminary One after all.
 My body ached from all the fighting, my skin burned from the release of pure energy, and I wondered why these physical ailments had followed me into the spiritual realm.

 Then, a voice echoed in my head.

 The light surrounding me began to dim until I saw spirals of color and distant dots of light on the horizon.
 I saw sandy ground and cave walls that had buildings jutting out of them.
 I had been taken out of the physical realm… to the realm of the Yunai.

 Forming from the light, a being appeared.
 The creature looked, to me, like a dragon.
 It had massive golden eyes that were locked on me, and I stared right back, with fear and amazement.
 I had no idea how I had arrived here, or why, but I had quickly come to terms with the reality that this was happening.

 “Why am I here?”
 I asked.
 “I was in a cave—”